skarlekar/smart-quora/README.md

 Aside from storage, a DApp requires a service layer to communicate with the chaincode on the blockchain and a front-end for user interaction.
 SmartQuora takes advantage of the Hyperledger Composer REST server which uses Loopback to generate a REST server and maps it to the transactions and queries on the DApp.

 SmartQuora DApp uses the OAuth authentication strategy of the Passport authentication middleware to secure the app.
-Specifically,
+Specifically, it uses the Passport Google OAuth delegated authentication strategy allowing users to authenticate them

 The following diagram depicts a single-node view of the SmartQuora DApp.
 ![single node view](https://github.com/skarlekar/smart-quora/blob/master/images/smartquora-arch-single-node-view.png)